 John Landis (Schlock), Eliza Garrett (Mindy Binerman), Saul Kahan (Detective Sergeant Wino), Joseph Piantadosi (Ivan), Eric Allison (Joe Putzman), Charles Villiers (Cal), Enrica Blankey (Mrs Binerman), E.G. Harty (Professor Shirley Shlibovitz), Gene Fox (Billy), Susan Weiser (Betty), Jonathan A. Flint (Bobby), Amy Schireson (Barbara), Ian Kranitz (Piano Player), John Chambers (National Guard Captain)

 There is panic in Los Angeles over what has been termed the Banana Killings where large numbers of people are being killed and banana peels left at the crime scene.
 After discovering a cave on the hillside, a group of students are attacked by an ape creature.
 Police gather and it is determined that they are dealing with a prehistoric Schlockthropus, which is believed to be the Missing Link between human and ape.
-The Schlock wanders through the city as the police try to find it.
+The Schlock wanders through the city as the police begin a search to find it.
 It then falls for blind girl Mindy Binerman who thinks that she has befriended a stray dog.

 It took Landis several years before he was able to net another directorial assignment with the wacky comedy anthology Kentucky Fried Movie (1977).
 Landis then had a string of hits with the original frat rat comedy National Lampoon’s Animal House (1978), the cult The Blues Brothers (1980) and the influential horror comedy An American Werewolf in London (1981).
 Landis’s run of success came apart with the manslaughter charges laid against him over the fatal accident on the set of his segment of Twilight Zone – The Movie (1983).
 Even though he was eventually acquitted of the charges, the rising star he had in the early 80s was never quite the same again.
 He has subsequently made a string of amiable but safe comedies with the likes of Trading Places (1983), Into the Night (1985), Three Amigos (1986), Coming to America (1988) and Oscar (1991), before ending the decade on indifferent fare like Beverly Hills Cop III (1994) and Blues Brothers 2000 (1998).
 Landis has petered out as a directorial force since the late 1990s, having only made a single film since 1998 with Burke & Hare (2010), which went to dvd in most places.
 (See below for John Landis’s other genre works).

 Landis frequently parodies scenes from other films – there is a scene with the Schlock and a little girl throwing bread to the ducks that is clearly a spoof of the scene between Boris Karloff and the little girl in Frankenstein (1931).
-There is an amusing parody of the scene in 2001 where the bone is thrown in slow motion by the apes with the Schlock throwing a bone through a glass window to steal some bananas.
+There is an amusing parody of the scene in 2001 where the bone is thrown in slow motion by the apes with the Schlock throwing a bone through a glass window so it can steal some bananas.
 The end of the film is a parody of the climax of King Kong (1933) – albeit where the Empire State Building is reduced to the roof of a supermarket – a scene where Landis manages to sneak in not only the famous “‘Twas Beauty killed the Beast” line but also “love means never having to say you’re sorry” from the recent hit Love Story (1970).

 There is an amusing scene that perhaps goes on far too long with the Schlock invading a cinema, sitting watching a movie, eating popcorn and so on.
 What makes this doubly amusing is that the theatre is showing The Blob (1958) and Dinosaurus!, which turns it into a clever meta-monster movie scene – where a monster in effect invades a theatre to sit and watch a scene up on the screen where the monster (The Blob) invades a theatre.
-Furthermore, with the inclusion of Dinosaurus! the ape, who is intended as a parody of the revived caveman in that film, in effect sits watching his own source of inspiration.
-(It may also have something to do with Jack H. Harris, the producer of both The Blob and Dinosaurus!, also being the producer of Schlock).
+Furthermore, with the inclusion of Dinosaurus!, the ape, who is intended as a parody of the revived caveman in that film, in effect sits watching his own source of inspiration.
+(It may also have something to do with the fact that Jack H. Harris, the producer of both The Blob and Dinosaurus!, was also the producer of Schlock).